stefanmoldoveanu23/Chartsy/README.md

 ## Plans
-- Finishing touches on drawing page(fix style section, allow download in different filetypes, drawing name)
+- Finishing touches on drawing page(allow download in different filetypes, drawing name)
 - Add loading screens where necessary
 - Stylize pages(replace all images with icons/widgets, other details maybe later)
 - Fix similarities trigger to take into consideration account deletion and reinstatement